 Friends, creatives, + industry members visiting BOND Studios often ask to see 3D printed prototypes up close.
-This increased interest in our jewelry process inspired the BOND Hardware Wearable Prototypes Series + its first release, the Buzzsaw Prototype Collection.
+This persistent interest in our process inspired the BOND Hardware Wearable Prototypes Series + its first release, the Buzzsaw Prototype Collection.

-People who ask about the prototypes often have questions about how they’re made.
-So, here’s an overview of the 3D printing and prototyping process that we use for the new collection.
+One of the common lines of questioning around the prototypes is in regards to how they are made.
+So, here is an overview of the 3D printing and prototyping process that we use for the new collection.

 From CAD to 3D Print

-The 3D printing + prototyping phase of product development begins once 3D CAD (computer-aided design) is completed.
+The 3D printing + prototyping phase of product development begins once the 3D CAD (computer-aided design) for the piece is completed.

-First, it’s important to note that BOND Hardware uses ultra-high resolution 3D printed transparent resin because it is the most detailed material available.
-Starting with high-res materials creates initial prototypes precise enough to make a mold from, eliminating the need for additional prototype versions, saving time + material.
+BOND Hardware uses ultra-high-resolution 3D printed transparent resin to produce the finest level of detail possible with 3D printing.
+Starting with high-res materials creates initial prototypes that are precise enough to make a mold from, eliminating the need for additional prototype versions and in the process saving time + material.

-It is also important to consider that the part of a 3D print that touches the printer bed will not have as much detail as the rest of the piece.
-To maximize detail, BOND Hardware prototypes are 3D printed at an angle instead of laying flat.
+When an object is “printed,” the part of a 3D print that touches the printer bed will not have as much detail as the rest of the piece.
+To maximize detail, BOND Hardware prototypes are 3D printed at an angle instead of lying flat.
 Scaffolding-esque support structures are printed simultaneously to help prototypes stand when they are printed at an angle.
 The supports are made from a soluble material that is washed away from the prototype after 3D printing is completed.